 - Hungrier and apt to eat more

 Although what constitutes a full night of sleep varies from person to person, 7-8 hours are typically considered sufficient.
-If you find you hover around 6 or fewer hours of sleep a night, for whatever reason, you may want to consider making a few changes.
+If you find you hover around 6 or fewer hours of sleep a night, you may want to consider making a few changes.
 Although it sometimes seems like grief and sleep cannot co-exist, adequate sleep for the grieving is essential.

 Litsa and I have put together a few practical and basic suggestions for sleeping better, but we are by no means sleep experts.
 If you've already tried everything we've compiled here and you're still having difficulty sleeping, you may want to speak with your doctor or therapist.
 This is not a subtle suggestion to take sleep medication, but a recommendation to speak with a professional who might suggest interventions you haven’t tried or refer you to a sleep specialist in your area.

 Having an environment conducive to sleep is an important part of getting the rest you need.
-Off the top of my head I can identify several things in my own bedroom that contribute to poor sleep – buzzing phones, the bright street lights outside, children sleeping in my bed – I’m doing it all wrong.
-It’s a good idea to eliminate elements that contribute to wakefulness and arrange your sleeping quarters in a way that is actually focused on sleeping.
-This means you might want to do the following…
+Off the top of my head, I can identify several things in my own bedroom that contribute to poor sleep: buzzing phones, the bright street lights outside, children sleeping in my bed.
+Seriously, I'm doing it all wrong.
+It's a good idea to eliminate elements that contribute to wakefulness and arrange your sleeping quarters in a way that is actually focused on sleeping.
+This means you might want to do the following:

-- Block out as much light as possible at night.
+- Block out as much light as possible.

 - Use earplugs and/or an eye mask if necessary.

-- Leave your phone in the other room so you don’t wake up every time you receive an e-mail and furthermore so you aren’t tempted to check your email at 1 am.
+- Leave your phone in the other room so you don't wake up every time you receive an email.

 - Sleep in a well-ventilated room.

 - If nighttime typically leads to a battle over the blanket, consider having a blanket for each person in the bed.
-Sharing a blanket often makes you more aware of your sleep mate’s every move and can increase heat.
+Sharing a blanket can actually make you more aware of your sleep mate's every move and can increase heat.